Victorian Banksias Conservation

 There is much evidence, both historic and contemporary, that Silver Banksia (Banksia marginata) across the Victorian Volcanic Plains were common and widespread.
 However, historic land clearing has left many stands in a highly fragmented state.
 Some of these stands of B. marginata suffer from recruitment and fruit set failure.

 Managers should focus on minimising threats to seedling survival and augment populations below 100 individuals to improve recruitment and maintain stand persistence in the landscape.
+While managing seed predation is difficult, we did find that the more isolated populations were more severely affected and future restoration efforts should focus on reconnecting isolated B. marginata populations.

-Genetics, climatic niche and Silver Banksia
+Genetics, climatic niche and Banksia marginata

 - Adam Miller (Deakin University)